Pelvic Floor Therapy Creve Coeur, MO

 • Surgery

 Pelvic floor dysfunction doesn’t just affect people of a single certain age, gender or physical ability.
-While it can have a negative impact on your physical, mental, and emotional health, there is hope with professional physical therapy in Creve Coeur, MO.
-At Axes, we offer an entire team dedicated to assisting you regain the pleasure of engaging in the things you cherish most in life.
+While it can affect anyone deeply, it’s important to remember that proven, evidence-backed treatment plans exist with professional physical therapy in Creve Coeur, MO.
+At Axes, we offer an entire team devoted to assisting you recover the joy of engaging in the pursuits you cherish most in life.

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-If you are suffering from pelvic floor dysfunction, you may feel disappointed, embarrassed, or hopeless.
-But a diagnosis is far from a permanent condition.
-With practical treatment plans tailored for you by your Creve Coeur, MO physical therapist, you can reclaim control over your life and enjoy a comfortable life.
+If you are suffering from pelvic floor dysfunction, you may feel disappointed, ashamed, or despairing.
+But a diagnosis is not the same thing as a life sentence.
+With practical treatment plans tailored for you by your Creve Coeur, MO physical therapist, you can reclaim control over your life and enjoy a comfortable existence.

-Pelvic floor therapy involves exercises that can strengthen, improve flexibility of, or coordinate the pelvic muscles.
-The advantages of physical therapy for pelvic floor dysfunction in Creve Coeur, MO include:
+Pelvic floor therapy involves exercises that can strengthen, stretch, or coordinate the pelvic muscles.
+The benefits of physical therapy for pelvic floor dysfunction in Creve Coeur, MO include:

-• Pain management By targeting less strong or more rigid muscles and addressing painful spots, physical therapy can aid in diminishing or eliminating the pain you experience due to pelvic floor dysfunction.
+• Pain management By targeting less strong or less flexible muscles and addressing trigger points, physical therapy can aid in lessening or eliminating the pain you experience caused by pelvic floor dysfunction.

 • Pre- and postpartum care Pelvic floor therapy is frequently advised during pregnancy and following childbirth.
-It can assist in preparing the pelvic floor for labor, reducing the likelihood of postpartum pelvic floor dysfunction, and helping recuperation from changes and trauma to the pelvic floor related to pregnancy and labor.
+It can aid in preparing the pelvic floor for childbirth, minimizing the likelihood of after childbirth pelvic floor dysfunction, and facilitating healing from changes and trauma to the pelvic floor associated with giving birth.

-• Sexual health improvement — By focusing on particular muscles and tackling any subsurface issues, therapy can boost sexual arousal, orgasm, and overall sexual satisfaction.
+• Sexual health improvement — By targeting particular muscles and dealing with any underlying issues, therapy can enhance sexual arousal, orgasm, and overall sexual fulfillment.

-• Education and self-management — Your tailored pelvic floor therapy plan will not just consist of monitored exercises.
-By offering education and guiding you in methods you can practice independently, your Axes physical therapist helps you take an active role in your own care and enables you to sustain a routine that promotes pelvic floor wellness.
+• Education and self-management — Pelvic floor therapy is about more than just checking exorcises off of a list.
+By offering information and guiding you in tips you can try at home, your Axes physical therapist helps you take an active role in your own care and enables you to maintain a way of life that supports pelvic floor health.

-At Axes Physical Therapy, we have a team of skilled pelvic floor therapists in Creve Coeur, MO who can help you in improving your pelvic health and function.
-While certain instances of pelvic floor dysfunction may necessitate surgical correction, the majority of individuals in Creve Coeur, MO will likely find long-lasting and significant progress through minimally invasive physical therapy techniques.
+At Axes Physical Therapy, we have a team of skilled pelvic floor therapists in Creve Coeur, MO who can support you in boosting your pelvic health and function.
+While some cases of pelvic floor dysfunction might necessitate operative intervention, most patients in Creve Coeur, MO will likely experience long-lasting and meaningful progress through less invasive physical therapy techniques.

 What Creve Coeur, MO Pelvic Floor Therapy Involves

-Your initial pelvic floor therapy session in Creve Coeur, MO will comprise an assessment of your current pelvic floor health.
-The remaining sessions will center around implementing your customized treatment plan.
+Your first pelvic floor therapy session in Creve Coeur, MO will include an evaluation of your existing pelvic floor condition.
+The following sessions will center around implementing your personalized treatment program.

 Assessment and Evaluation

-The journey of pelvic floor therapy begins with an initial assessment.
-During this phase, your Creve Coeur, MO physical therapist will take the time to get to know you and your issues.
-They will ask about your medical history, lifestyle, and goals.
-Additionally, they will conduct a physical examination and musculoskeletal assessment of your trunk and pelvis to evaluate your present condition.
-With your consent, a pre-pelvic floor therapy assessment in Creve Coeur, MO may also involve an internal examination to more assess the muscle strength level.
-Alternatively, biofeedback sensors can be used rather than an internal examination.
+The journey of pelvic floor therapy begins with an initial evaluation.
+During this phase, your Creve Coeur, MO physical therapist will take the time to familiarize themselves with you and your symptoms.
+They will inquire about your medical history, lifestyle, and goals.
+Additionally, they will perform a physical examination and musculoskeletal assessment of your trunk and pelvis to evaluate your present condition.
+With your approval, a pre-pelvic floor therapy assessment in Creve Coeur, MO may also include an internal examination to more evaluate the strength level.
+Alternatively, biofeedback sensors can be utilized instead of an internal examination.

-The assessment and evaluation conducted by your physical therapist will aid in recognizing the potential causes of your pelvic floor dysfunction and enable the development of an optimal treatment plan to help you in resuming the activities you enjoy.
+The assessment and evaluation conducted by your physical therapist will assist in identifying the potential causes of your pelvic floor dysfunction and enable the development of an optimal treatment plan to assist you in returning to the activities you cherish.

 Pelvic Floor Therapy Treatments and Exercises

-Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Creve Coeur, MO will create a personalized treatment plan customized to your needs.
-This plan will incorporate precise goals, exercises, and expected outcomes to guide your therapy.
+Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Creve Coeur, MO will create a personalized treatment plan tailored to your needs.
+This plan will incorporate defined goals, exercises, and anticipated outcomes to guide your therapy.

 Exercises for Pelvic Floor Therapy

-Improving strength and balance is essential for any pelvic floor therapy plan.
+Improving physical strength and coordination is essential for any pelvic floor therapy plan.
 Exercises that may be included in your physical therapy treatment plan in Creve Coeur, MO include:

 • Flexibility exercises to release tight muscles

-• Functional training to integrate new muscle movements into daily tasks
+• Functional training to include new muscle movements into everyday activities

-The exercises your Creve Coeur, MO physical therapist prescribes for your pelvic floor dysfunction will change based on your unique situation, but will all be aimed at retraining your body and muscles for optimal health.
-Depending on your current health and level of pelvic floor dysfunction, exercises may initially start with you lying down on your back and progress to seated and standing positions.
+The exercises your Creve Coeur, MO physical therapist prescribes for your pelvic floor dysfunction will vary based on your specific situation, but will all be aimed at reconditioning your body and muscles for optimal health.
+Depending on your current health and level of pelvic floor dysfunction, exercises may commence with you lying flat on your back and evolve to seated and standing positions.

 Manual Therapy

-Manual therapy, such as instrument-assisted soft tissue mobilization, involves your physical therapist using their hands to put pressure on and massage specific areas of your pelvis.
-It may include myofascial release (releasing tight knots in your muscles), nerve release (freeing up compressed nerves), joint manipulation (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin mobilization (lifting and rolling the skin to reduce adhesions).
+Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or working on specific areas of your pelvis.
+It may include trigger point therapy (releasing tight knots in your muscles), nerve release (freeing up compressed nerves), joint mobilizing techniques (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).

 Biofeedback Training

-Biofeedback training employs a device to measure and display the activity of your pelvic floor muscles on a screen.
-It help you learn how to manage and coordinate your pelvic floor muscles by giving you instant feedback on how they engage and relax.
-This feedback helps you better understand understand how to activate and relax the muscles correctly, optimizing your muscle integration and control.
+Biofeedback training utilizes a device to measure and display the activity of your pelvic floor muscles on a screen.
+It help you learn how to control and harmonize your pelvic floor muscles by giving you live feedback on how they contract and relax.
+This feedback helps you better understand understand how to contract and relax the muscles correctly, optimizing your muscle coordination and command.

 Behavioral and Lifestyle Modifications

-Physical therapy isn’t just a collection of exercises to complete – it also gives you entrée to skilled, research-supported insights that enhance your daily life.
-Your physical therapist may advise you with:
+Physical therapy isn’t just a catalog of exercises to mark off – it also offers you access to skilled, science-backed insights that improve your daily life.
+Your physical therapist may recommend you with:

-• Further recommendations for a better day-to-day life and way of living
+• Any other advice for a healthier daily life and way of living

-Complementing the exercises and techniques utilized in pelvic floor therapy with these modifications fosters enhanced pelvic floor function and general well-being.
+Enhancing the exercises and techniques utilized in pelvic floor therapy with these modifications promotes enhanced pelvic floor function and general well-being.

-Other pelvic floor therapy techniques may incorporate therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and more alternatives.
+Other methods in pelvic floor therapy may incorporate therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and other alternatives.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Creve Coeur, MO

-At Axes Physical Therapy, we strongly believe in offering personalized and compassionate treatment to our patients.
+At Axes Physical Therapy, we firmly believe in providing customized and caring treatment to our patients.
 Owned and operated by a dedicated physical therapist in Creve Coeur, MO, our practice is focused on the client and getting favorable patient results.
-We comprehend that pelvic floor dysfunction can pose as a delicate and difficult issue.
-That’s why we approach every patient with the greatest respect, empathy, and personalized attention.
+We realize that pelvic floor dysfunction can manifest as a challenging and demanding issue.
+That’s why we approach every patient with the highest respect, empathy, and tailored attention.

-We also subscribe to the belief in delivering evidence-based and holistic care to our patients.
-We utilize up-to-date research and cutting-edge technology to guide our treatment plans and methodologies.
-In addition, we present a range of other physical therapy services that can supplement your pelvic floor therapy, including:
+We also embrace the belief in providing evidence-based and comprehensive care to our patients.
+We utilize up-to-date research and state-of-the-art technology to inform our treatment plans and methodologies.
+In addition, we offer a range of other physical therapy services that can supplement your pelvic floor therapy, including:

-If you are considering pelvic floor therapy in Creve Coeur, MO, trust in Axes.
-We have several convenient physical therapy locations in the Creve Coeur, MO area, all committed to achieving your ideal pelvic health.
+If you are interested in trying pelvic floor therapy in Creve Coeur, MO, trust in Axes.
+We have several convenient physical therapy locations in the Creve Coeur, MO area, all dedicated to achieving your ideal pelvic health.

 Call Axes Physical Therapy for Your Creve Coeur, MO Pelvic Floor Therapy Today